-The gym uniform consists of a T-shirt, shirts, and sweatpants and all imprinted with the school name.
-The complete gym uniform may be purchased from school.
+The gym uniform consists of a t-shirt (short and long sleeved), shorts and sweatpants , each imprinted with the school name.
+The complete gym uniform may be purchased from the school.
 They must hit the knee and be loose fitting.